(CNN) — Wherever we go, travel bombards us with superlatives: Best beach bar. Nicest mountain view room. Freshest shrimp.

 Some of these claims may verge on truth.
+Most are subjective.

 Then there are those rare destinations offering genuine superlative or even extreme experiences with claims that can be backed by science or cold, hard (or hot or dark or windy) facts.
+Here are six across the USA that are sure to provide travelers with an extreme thrill:

 Temperatures in Death Valley, California, are soaring.
 CNN's Tory Dunnan has the story.